-> AV: This drug is interesting because its stimulating, calming, therapeutic effect starts working on the first day of treatment.
+AV: This drug is interesting because its stimulating, calming, therapeutic effect starts working on the first day of treatment.
 The effect begins gently and the patient feels a gradual improvement over the course of 3 days.
-Let’s suppose I prescribe the drug and and a patient comes in for treatment.
-That very day they I can expect to see an improvement in their demeanour, more activity, and reduced anxiety.
+Let’s suppose I prescribe the drug and a patient comes in for treatment.
+That very day I can expect to see an improvement in their demeanor, more activity, and reduced anxiety.
 Their anxieties and former worries begin to fade.

-> IL: How long can the drug be taken continuously?
+IL: How long can the drug be taken continuously?

-> AV: The length of treatment can vary: anywhere from one and a half months to 3.
-The length of treatment and dose might very, but the main goal is to alleviate the symptoms with both medication and psychotherapy.
+AV: The length of treatment can vary: anywhere from one and a half months to 3.
+The length of treatment and dose might vary, but the main goal is to alleviate the symptoms with both medication and psychotherapy.

-> IL: How long should the patient wait between courses?
+IL: How long should the patient wait between courses?

 AV: It’s recommended that breaks last between 5-6 months.